Mythic82/Qbittorrent-auto-delete/README.md

 # Unraid Setup Guide

-This guide will help you set up and manage Python scripts on Unraid.
-Follow the steps below to install Python, configure your scripts, and set up automated tasks.
+Follow the steps below to install Python, configure your script, and set up automated tasks.

 ### Prerequisites
 Before starting, ensure you have the following installed on your Unraid system: